glerner/phpunit-testing/README.md

 - [Installation Guide](docs/guides/installation-guide.md) - Step-by-step instructions for installing and configuring the framework
 - [PHPUnit Testing Tutorial](docs/guides/phpunit-testing-tutorial.md) - Comprehensive guide to writing tests
+- [PHPCS & PHPCBF Guide](docs/tools/PHPCS-PHPCBF-Guide.md) - How to use code quality tools effectively
 - [Troubleshooting Guide](docs/guides/troubleshooting-guide.md) - Solutions for common issues and challenges
 - [Git and GitHub Setup Guide](docs/git-github-setup-guide.md) - How to set up Git repositories for your projects
 - [Technology Choices](docs/technology-choices.md) - Explanation of technology decisions for this project